ashgithub/holiday-trivia/memory-bank/activeContext.md

    - Display: answer table line

 3. **wheel_of_fortune**
-   - Category shown, blank tiles revealed every 2 seconds
-   - Multiple guesses allowed until correct
+   - Category prompt shown (e.g., “Guess the phrase in <category>”)
+   - Both admin and participants see the phrase as blank tiles/underscores; the solution is revealed one letter at a time at a configurable interval (default: 2s per tile)
+   - The board is updated live for all users (admin and participants) with each tile revealed
+   - Participants may guess the full phrase at any moment during the round (multiple full-phrase guesses allowed)
+   - No per-letter guessing, no randomness/spinning
+   - Round ends on correct guess or when all letters are revealed
-   - Score = time remaining when correct word guessed
+   - Score = time remaining when correct phrase guessed
    - Input: voice or text
-   - Display: answer table line
+   - Display: live board + answer table line

 4. **word_cloud**
    - Only question/prompt shown (no answer in database)